There was a time

 1. Violence 2.
 Internal Unrest 3.
 Second Death 4.
 Obstruction 5.
 Walls Of Separation 6.
 Phargx Imas 7.
 No Grave Concern 8.
 Dealing With Ignorance 9.
 The Prodigal 10.
 Anorexia Spiritual

 Living Sacrifice have varied their style a lot over the years, but the band's self-titled debut release is a solid example of pure thrash metal that is as free of any gimmicks as practically possible.
 The result is almost a perfect kind of dry but sharp thrash metal that really goes deep to the essentials of the style.
 At its best this can be some real fun to listen to, although you cannot completely avoid some dull moments either.
-One trademark of the album that you will immediately notice is the plain and very hardcore-ish vocals that may feel a bit annoying at first, but after a while you hardly mind them anymore as the band's sound is not the heaviest either.
+One trademark of the album that you will immediately notice is the plain and very hardcore-ish vocals that may feel a bit annoying at first, but after a while you'll hardly mind them anymore as the band's sound is not the heaviest either.
 In fact, musically this album is like a perfect double of The Horde Of Torment's Product Of A Sick Mind and vice versa, complete with the similarities in production values and almost identical vocals.
 As amusing as this may appear, it is certain that if you like one then the other will surely fit the need as well.

 LORD CRUCIFIER - The Focus Of Life